Hashim Nadeem

-Hashim Nadeem (ہاشم ندیم) is a Pakistani-Urdu novelist, poet and screenwriter from Pakistan.
-Through his scripts of the television serials, he established himself among the well-known writers of the industry.
-Began his screenwriting career in late 2010s, Nadeem is also the recipient of Lux Style Award and President's Pride of Performance.
+Hashim Nadeem (ہاشم ندیم) is an Urdu novelist, poet and screenwriter from Pakistan.
+Through his scripts of television serials, he established himself among the well-known writers of the industry.
+Beginning his screenwriting career in the late 2010s, Nadeem is also the recipient of Lux Style Award and President's Pride of Performance.

+Work

 Nadeem's popular novels include Bachpan Ka December, Abdullah and Khuda Aur Muhabbat.
 He first shot into fame in 2012 with spiritual romance Khuda Aur Muhabbat (season 1), which was based on his own novel of the same name, and later followed by two seasons.
 In 2015, he made his cinematic debut by directing the drama, Abdullah: The Final Witness.
-His later scripts include Dhaani, Visaal and Ishq Zahe Naseeb, the later of which earned him a nomination of Best TV Writer at Lux Style Awards.
+His later scripts include Dhaani, Visaal and Ishq Zahe Naseeb, the latter of which earned him a nomination of Best TV Writer at Lux Style Awards.
 He gained critical acclaim with the adaptation of his own novel, Parizaad.

 Early life

 He was born in Quetta, Balochistan.
-He got his early education in cadet college Pataro, after studying at the Bolan Medical College.
-He passed civil service examination in 1996 and served as Assistant. commissioner in Quetta.
+He got his early education in Cadet College Petaro, after studying at the Bolan Medical College.
+He passed civil service examination in 1996 and served as Assistant Commissioner in Quetta.